The 5 Best Vacuums For Pet Hair of 2026

 • Dyson V8:

 The Dyson V8 is a cordless alternative to the Dyson Ball Animal 3 Extra that offers exceptional particle filtration.
-It also offers better pickup on thick carpets but doesn't actually perform as well when it comes to pet hair pickup on floors or furniture.
+It also offers better pickup on thick carpets, but doesn't perform as well with pet hair on floors or furniture.

 See our review